mradigen/chota/README.md

 ## Contributing

-Contributions are welcome!
+Contributions are highly encouraged!
 Please open an issue or submit a pull request with your changes.
-Make sure to follow the project's coding standards and write tests for new features.